didimitrie/future.speckle/readme.md

 The `master` branch is the release branch.
 Whatever is there is online and running.

 The `dev` branch is where active development happens.
-For dev new reasons, always fork from `/dev`
+Always fork from `/dev` for new features.

-Each feature should go in a fork of the `dev` branch, ie. `dev/my-new-super-feature`.
+Each new feature should go in a fork of the `dev` branch, ie. `dev/my-new-super-feature`.
+Once ready, submit a PR.

 Ideally, we would follow [these guidelines](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) (thanks @philipbelesky).